In this Article:

 Gerber Flat Iron

-The Gerber Flat Iron might be a bit of a controversial choice in this list.
+The Gerber Flat Iron might be a controversial choice in this list.
 It’s a folding knife with a cleaver blade.
 This means it lacks a traditional penetrating point.
-So you can’t stab anything, and you may be wondering how this is a tactical knife.
-It’s certainly a niche knife in the tactical realm, but it does serve a few purposes.
+So you can’t stab anything, and you may wonder how this is a tactical knife.
+It’s undoubtedly a niche knife in the tactical realm, but it does serve a few purposes.

 The blade is made from the 7Cr17MoV Steel that is an affordable option and keeps the Flat Iron priced accordingly.
 This steel is easy to sharpen and resistant to corrosion.
 The Flat Iron isn’t a fighting knife, and the deployment is somewhat slow.
 It uses a thumb hole, and the size of the blade keeps it from moving too fast.
 The Flat Iron is a niche tactical knife, but it’s a brilliant design for those applications.